CanadaGoose25fall/main-project-file/README.md

 - `ESC` to return to menu

 **Game Over Screen:**
-- `R` to restart with same difficulty
+- `R` to restart with the same difficulty
 - `M` to return to main menu
 - `ESC` to quit